LilyMorake/ABOUTME/README.md

  * Hanging out with friends and collegues

 # CONTACT ME
-for more information contact me at:
+For more information contact me at:
  * o.o.morake23@gmail.com